AnnaGerber/node-ardx/content/exercises/ex4.md

 ### Potentiometer control

-We have yet to experiment with inputs but if you would like to read ahead, [Exercise 8](/exercises/8) uses a potentiometer to control a servo
+We have yet to experiment with inputs but if you would like to read ahead, [Exercise 8](/exercises/8) uses a potentiometer to control an LED.
+See the [Extending the Code](/exercises/8#extending) section for an exercise to write code to use a potentiometer to control the speed of a servo.

 ### Great ideas
 Servos can be used to do all sorts of great things, here are a few of our favorites.